Sunday Worship begins at 10:30 am. Child care is provided during the service in the Nursery for infants and toddlers.

 each year and meet monthly.
 Groups are organized to accommodate differing needs and schedules.
 Recently, two of the groups met at the same time at the church

 with childcare provided during that time.
-Other groups sometimes meet at private homes, and one group met in Chocowinity to facilitate participation by our numerous
+Other groups sometimes meet at private homes, and one group as previously met in Chocowinity to facilitate participation by our numerous

 members and friends who live in Beaufort County, saving them a drive to Greenville.
 See The Beacon (newsletter) or our weekly